Code-Institute-Submissions/ethereal-light/README.md

       The images and in-game screenshots were taken and edited by myself.

 - ## Acknowledgements
-    I want to thank Code Institute for the teaching program, my boyfriend for helping me with the grammer and my mentor, Cans for guiding me and being patient with me throughout the project, Thank You.
+    I want to thank Code Institute for the teaching program and my mentor, Cans for guiding me and being patient with me throughout the project, Thank You.